Age needs one voice. Now it has:

 Help the Aged in England.

-If you’re faced with an unexpected cost that you’re unable to meet, and you’re on a low income or without money altogether, don’t panic – there may be help available.
+If you’re faced with an unexpected cost that you’re unable to meet, and you’re on a low income or without money altogether, you may be able to get help.

 There are various different types of financial support that you may be able to get.